 - They’re also relatively pest free, making them an excellent choice for people concerned about pests in their garden or yard.

-- Finally, evergreen elms are beautiful plants and can add many character and beauty to any backyard.
+- Finally, evergreen elms are beautiful plants and can add much character and beauty to any backyard.

 Sugar Sumac is native to the Sonoran Desert of Arizona and other parts of the southwestern United States.
 It is also a part of the family called Apocynaceae and belongs to the subfamily Faboideae.